imronuke/ADPRES/README.md

 * Input is straightforward, modular and in a free-format form
 * Solves both static and transient core problems **with or without TH feedback**
 * Performs forward, adjoint and fixed-source calculations
-* Perform calculations using branched cross sections data.
+* Performs calculations using branched cross sections data.
 An example of the library format can be seen [here](https://github.com/imronuke/ADPRES/blob/master/smpl/xsec/SERPENT_CMM/m40.tab)
 * Critical boron concentration search
 * Rod ejection simulation or Reactivity Initiated Accident (RIA)
-* It can handle multi-group of neutron energy
+* Solves multi-group of neutron energy
-* It handle calculations with Assembly Discontinuity Factors (ADFs)
+* Solves calculations with Assembly Discontinuity Factors (ADFs)
 * CMFD accelerated using two-node problem non-linear iteration
 * CMFD matrix is solved with the latest linear system solver: BiCGSTAB
 * Thermal-hydraulics solutions are obtained by solving mass and energy conservation equations in an enclosed channel
 * Three nodal kernels are available:
   * Traditional Finite Difference Method
-  * Polynomial Nodal Method (PNM)
+  * Polynomial Nodal Method (PNM) which is equivalent to Nodal Expansion Method (NEM)
   * Semi-Analytic Nodal Method (SANM)

 # User Guides